How To Use A Wood Burning Stove: A Comprehensive Guide

 Speaking of cleaning, here’s how to do it:

-- Wipe away any excess moisture from the glass with a piece of kitchen roll.
+• Wipe away any excess moisture using a dry piece of newspaper.

-- Use a hoover with the soft brush attachment to remove dust or ash traces.
+• Use a hoover with the soft brush attachment to remove dust or ash traces provided the stove is cold.

 Safety Tips for Wood Burning Stove Users